 Housing assistance is available only to individuals who are U.S. citizens, U.S. nationals, or noncitizens that have eligible immigration status.
 At least one family member must be a citizen, national or noncitizen with eligible immigration status in order for the family to qualify for assistance.
 Applicants must meet the documentation requirements of citizenship or eligible immigration status.
 Persons claiming citizenship are required to provide verification of citizenship through United States passport; Resident alien card; Registration card; Social Security card; or other appropriate documentation.
 Persons claiming eligible immigration status must present appropriate immigration documents which are verified by the Authority through Immigrations and Naturalization Service.
-Non-citizens claiming eligible immigration status; one of the INS documents specified in the attached Non-Citizen Rule Summary of Documentation Requirements prepared by HUD; A signed verification consent form describing transmission and use of the information obtained.
+Non-citizens claiming eligible immigration status must provide all of the following evidence: The signed declaration of eligible immigration status; one of the INS documents specified in the attached Non-Citizen Rule Summary of Documentation Requirements prepared by HUD; A signed verification consent form describing transmission and use of the information obtained.
 Providing housing assistance to noncitizens students is prohibited.
 All applicant families will be notified of the requirement to submit evidence of their citizenship status when they apply.